godwinsec/Wireshark-for-Threat-Hunting/Remote Code Execution Attempt via Log4j .md

 ---

 * This personal lab project demonstrates my understanding of network protocols, threat patterns, and detection techniques used in real SOC environments.

+🧠 Credit: Thanks to Brad Duncan for providing this sample file for educational use.

+* ⚠️ **Disclaimer**: This project is for educational and demonstration purposes only.
+The linked PCAP file is publicly shared by its original author (Brad Duncan) and does not contain real user data.
+Always analyze malicious traffic responsibly in a safe, isolated environment.